JiLabUCBerkeley/FACED2PFM-vessel/1DPIV/readme.md

    ![vessel diameter calculation](https://user-images.githubusercontent.com/20729322/194438089-bd23e081-244a-4aba-be08-6468513a3f00.png)

+   The script first draws a line that is perpendicular to the length of the vessel (red lines in the vessel morphology image above), then use the brightness along the line to decide the vessel diameter.
+Two methods are provided to determine the line location: (1) a line perpendicular to the average slope of the ROI (2) Detect the blood vessel edge using radon transform, then draw the line.
+User can pick the calculation reasonable .

 ### 4. (optional) Calculate the vessel diameter and pixel size separtely
    To run the vesselAngleD script independently (i.e. without kymographs), you will have to draw a line ROI along the length of the vessel of interest in the morphology image and save the imageJ ROIs following instructions in step 1.
+Expected outputs can be found in the step above 'Excpected figures for vessel diameter and orientation calculation'.

 ## Section 3: sample data
 ### 1. full-frame stack as raw input: